panarican/PhoneGap-Demo/README.txt

 Hello World,

-The reason I'm making this for everyone that is new to phoneGap and wanting good solid examples to use.
-The documentation is great on the website but I felt seeing the code in action with jQuery in the mix would make it that much more awesome.
+This is for everyone that is new to PhoneGap and wanting good solid examples to use.
+The documentation is great on the website but I felt seeing the code in action with jQuery in the mix would make it that much more awesome!

 Feel free to fork this and go to town on it!